AlgebraicJulia/Decapodes.jl/docs/src/klausmeier.md

 ![Klausmeier GIF](klausmeier.gif)

 ## using Decapodes

 ```@example DEC
 # Load Dependencies
+using CairoMakie
+using Catlab
+using CombinatorialSpaces
+using ComponentArrays
+using Decapodes
 using DiagrammaticEquations
 using DiagrammaticEquations.Deca
-using Decapodes
-using Catlab
-using CombinatorialSpaces

 using Distributions
-using CairoMakie
+using GeometryBasics: Point2
 using JLD2
 using LinearAlgebra
 using MLStyle
-using ComponentArrays
 using OrdinaryDiffEq
-using GeometryBasics: Point2
 Point2D = Point2{Float64}
+nothing # hide
 ```

 ## Model Representation